 In Ancient Hebrew pachad is “projected or imagined fear,” the “fear whose objects are imagined.”
 The irrational fear of something unknown, when we create stories in our heads about what might happen.
 But there’s also a second Hebrew word for fear, yirah.
 Rabbi Lew describes yirah as “the fear that overcomes us when we suddenly find ourselves in possession of considerably more energy than we are used to, inhabiting a larger space than we are used to inhabiting.”
 This is what hypnotherapy can bring us into – a greater space in life, where opportunity and outlook are expanded.

 It’s scary for sure, but also liberating, enlivening, and brilliant.

 As Javier says “I have seen people change their lives around.
-I have seen kids about to be expelled from school become house captains, or get great reports.
-I have seen people demotivated with their life and career regain enthusiasm and happiness.
-I believe that everyone can live their lives to their full potential, achieve their goals, and realise true happiness.”
+I have seen kids about to be expelled from school become house captains, or get great reports and I have seen people demotivated with their life and career regain enthusiasm and happiness.
+I believe that everyone can live their lives to their full potential, achieve their goals and realise true happiness.”